ed-thome/mars-rover/README.md

 1 3 N
 5 1 E

-### Edge cases
-- Input validation
-- Handle the case where a rover goes past the edge and falls off the plateau
-- If rovers collide, the moving rover should push the static rover one cell in the direction of movement

 ### Problem extensions
+- Edge cases
+  - Input validation - tell user is the input is invalid
+  - Notify in output if rover goes past the edge and falls off the plateau
+  - If rovers collide, the moving rover pushes the static rover one cell in the direction of movement
+- Rover movement
-- Move the rover backwards when the letter is ‘B’
+  - Move the rover backwards when the instruction is B
+  - Allow turns to be 90 or 45 degrees with diagonal movement
+    - Lowercase l and r for 45 degrees
+    - Uppercase L and R for 90 degrees
+- Instead of executing all the instructions for a rover at once, execute one instruction for each rover in turn
+  - Example:
+    - First instruction for rover 1
+    - First instruction for rover 2
+    - First instruction for rover 3
+    - Second instruction for rover 1
+    - Second instruction for rover 2
+      - Etc
 - Add obstacles on the plateau
   - Rocks that block the rover from moving
   - Mines that blow up the rover
   - Aliens that move back and forth
   - Sandstorms that throw the rover in a random location within a two-unit radius
+- Add commands
+  - Take samples of rocks and soil
-- Shoot laser at obstacles when the letter is ‘L’
+  - Shoot projectiles to blow up obstacles
-- Change the turns from 90 to 45 degrees with diagonal movement
-- If there are multiple rovers, make them move at the same time instead of waiting for the previous rover to finish
+  - Take pictures of aliens
+- Enhance the input/output
   - Animate the whole plateau with the moving rovers on the console
   - Send new inputs to the rover via the command line or a GUI
+- Rovers and other entities all move at the same time
 - Anything you think would be cool